69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 \[ M_b = 0.5 \times 7,200.0 + 5,400.0 + 800.0 + 600.0 + 60.0 + 2 \times 200.0 = 10,860~\mbox{kg} \]

-Therefore, the \Delta V increment for the first stage at booster burnout is
+Therefore, the \Delta V increment for the first stage at the burnout time is

 \[ \Delta V_b = \overline{V}_{\rm eq} \ln \left( \frac{M_0}{M_b} \right) - g_0 \, t_{b_{b}} \]